Damon118/MS1/README.md

   user stories indicated in the UX section of this document to ensure my site achieved each of these objectives.

 - I requested the my project be peer viewed twice on Slack by my fellow students.
 I received several positive reviews and important recommendations which I implemented into my project on both occasions.
   A number of my fellow students tested my site in it's entirety and confirmed the site functioned correctly and as expected.

+- [Responsinator](https://www.responsinator.com/) was used to confirm responsiveness on different device resolutions.

+- [Am I Responsive](http://ami.responsivedesign.is/) was also utilised as a high fidelity responsive design tool for previewing and testing site across a variety of popular devices.

 - Lighthouse used within Chrome Dev tools to assess performance on desktop & mobile display, final results below:

-#### Desktop
+#### Desktop:

 ![Desktop](./assets/images/desktop-performance.png)

-#### Mobile
+#### Mobile:

 ![Mobile](./assets/images/mobile-performance.png)

 ### Known Bugs & Issues

--The Upcoming Pop-up Shops section was originally structured using a table format.
+- The Upcoming Pop-up Shops section was originally structured using a table format.
 Unfortunately, tables don't typically render too well on a mobile so using the relevant bootstrap classes, I made them only appear on large and extra large screens.
 Following recommendation on slack, and due to a disjointed UX, I changed the structure of the section from a table to a responsive bootstrap card so that the promotional information would appear on all screen sizes and maintain my mobile-first design.

--Removed the fixed-bottom class on the footer as too much screen real estate was being lost in combination with a fixed header.
+- Removed the fixed-bottom class on the footer as too much screen real estate was being lost in combination with a fixed header.

--The images in the about us section and gallery are slow to load.
+- The images in the about us section and gallery are slow to load.